Lower Zambezi National Park

 9. KUDU

 Perhaps the most beautiful is the Kudu, with its majestic spiral horns and delicate face.
 Although fairly common, they’re not always easy to find due to their retiring habits and preference for dense bush.
-Reedbuck, roan, sable, hartebeest, grysbok, klipspringer and oribi are all here but not prolific in the central tourist area of the Park.
+Reedbuck, roan, sable, hartebeest, grysbok, klipspringer, and oribi are all here but not prolific in the central tourist area of the Park.

 Lower Zambezi National Park Entry Fees